MileHacker Logo

 • Many major airports have e-gates for eligible travelers.

-• Collect baggage, then proceed to customs.
+• Collect baggage, then proceed to the customs office.

 Customs & Health